hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ## Usage
 ### When to use

-- To display a concise, important message that requires the user's attention.
+- To display a concise, important message that requires the user’s attention.

 ### When not to use

-- To communicate feedback on a user's action, consider [Toast](/components/toast/overview).
+- To communicate feedback on a user’s action, consider [Toast](/components/toast/overview).
 - As a dialog to confirm an action, consider using a dialog or [Modal](/components/modal/overview).
 - As feature flags, such as "In Preview", "Beta", "New", etc, consider [Badge](/components/badge/overview).